SupportNinja LogomarkSupportNinja Wordmark

 Now, the last email goal is going to be retaining customers.
 This goal works best for businesses that already have a lot of customers that they're tending to, but have a bit of a problem with customer churn.
 Now, this isn't very uncommon.
 This happens quite often given that companies have many customers to listen to and it can be hard to manage.
 In the end, you want to keep the customers you have because when you start introducing customer churn it can be difficult to acquire new customers.

-Social Priorities
+Social priorities

 This can get a little complicated too just like any type of analytics, but depending on the platform that you're interested in, you’ll want to cater your goals to that platform.